 These Healthy Banana Chocolate Oat Muffins are made with simple, good-for-you ingredients like oats, bananas, and maple syrup.
-They’re completely gluten-free and can easily be made dairy-free and refined-sugar free, too.
-Whip up a batch using those brown bananas on your counter for quick grab-and-go breakfasts or snacks!
+They’re gluten-free and can easily be made dairy-free & refined-sugar free.
+Whip up a batch using those brown bananas on your counter for an easy breakfast or healthy snack on the go!

 This recipe was originally published in March of 2018, but I just updated it to shorten the recipe steps and to add fresh new photos.

 These delicious, chocolatey muffins are made with super simple, wholesome ingredients.
-Here’s what you’ll need to make these:
+Let’s dive right in!

+Step 1: Make Oat Flour.
 Start by pulsing your oats in a food processor until they’re broken down.
-Congratulations, you’ve just made your own oat flour.
-This takes the place of traditional flour in this recipe!
-And, there’s no need to go out and buy oat flour when you probably already have whole oats in your pantry.
+Congratulations, you’ve just made your own oat flour!

+Step 2: Make the Muffin Batter.
+Mash your large bananas in a large bowl.
 Then, add the rest of your ingredients and mix until you have a wet, runny batter.
 It will not be thick.
 Stir in your chocolate chips.
-You can use less than the recipe calls for, if you want to really keep this on the healthier side.
-Up to personal preference!

 Look at those perfect little bites of chocolate goodness!